changyaochen/changyaochen.github.io/_posts/2024-10-16-sampling-from-a-distribution.md

 to sample from.

 The rejection method is the most generic method, however, it does have some constraints, at least for the vanilla version discussed here.
-The pdf of the proposal distribution must "contain" the pdf of the target distribution, and in practice, we can multiply a large constant to the proposal distribution to ensure this.
+For example, the pdf of the proposal distribution must "contain" the pdf of the target distribution, and in practice, we can multiply a large constant to the proposal distribution to ensure this.

-Another drawbacks of the rejection method is that it can be inefficient, as we might reject multiple samples before accepting one.
+Another drawback of the rejection method is that it can be inefficient, as we might reject multiple samples before accepting one.

 ## Conclusion